mcecode/standards/code/general.md

 # General

 The following are high-level heuristics that apply to all languages and are overridden by language or tool-specific rules that conflict with them.
-For example, if the PHP rules state that single (') quotes should be used for strings, then that rule overrides the double (") quotes for strings rule here.

 ## Design principles